Destinations

 FinCen 114 (FBAR) For International Bank And Brokerage Accounts

-This form was created to require individuals to report money in offshore accounts.
-Though the form has been around for many years, FBAR hasn’t been strongly enforced by the IRS until a few years ago.
+This tax form was created to require individuals to report money in offshore accounts.
+Though this form has been around for many years, FBAR hasn’t been strongly enforced by the IRS until a few years ago.
 In addition to filing the Foreign Bank Account form, the offshore account must be disclosed on your personal income tax return, Form 1040, Schedule B.

 Form 8938 For Specified Foreign Financial Assets